 The Fellows tuition fee helps offset program expenses.
-The introductory launch class fee is offered at $2000 for Pacific Crossroads members including those in process of becoming Pacific Crossroads members during the application period.
+Tuition is $2000 for Pacific Crossroads members including those in process of becoming Pacific Crossroads members during the application period.
 For all other applicants the fee is $2250 but must be members of another church in good and standing with one of the application references provided being from a pastor of their current church.
-Financial aid is available for all applicants and financial aid applications will be sent out after final acceptance letters are sent.
+Need-based financial aid is available for partial tuition scholarships and financial aid applications will be sent out after final acceptance letters are sent.

 We seek donors who can enable us to provide financial aid, as needed.
 Applications will be accepted in the spring for cohorts beginning the following September.
 Fellows will be selected by an admissions committee from applicants who best demonstrate 1) commitment to the City, 2) spiritual maturity, and 3) ability to fulfill the responsibilities of the Program.